 "At the end of the day, you're responsible for your investigations," he notes.
 "There are a lot of great tools out there but they all have their shortcomings."

 To keep up with innovations, Phill encourages students to keep testing, training, learning, and sharing information.
 In this regard, he can draw on personal experience.
-During one of his recent cases, Phill uncovered information on a suspect showing that the individual was committing other, very serious offenses that investigators were unaware of.
+During a former police investigation, Phill uncovered information on a suspect showing that the individual was committing other, very serious offenses that investigators were unaware of.
 In that case, Phill points to a combination of luck and persistence that identified passwords across devices and ultimately to an arrest and successful prosecution.

 Phill has a bachelor's degree in business IT from the University of New South Wales, a postgraduate certificate in computer forensics from the University of South Australia, and a master's degree in cybersecurity (digital forensics) from the University of New South Wales.

 He writes a weekly blog called This Week in 4n6 that provides a roundup of news and updates about DFIR, and he produces a monthly podcast covering a selection of important recent articles.
-Phill also has a personal research blog documenting some of his DFIR research on topics such as Zone identifiers, examination documentation, and an introduction to mounting APFS volumes on MacOS.
-Phill's tools, including his GSERPent Google URL Parser and his Homespeak tool for interacting with Google Home devices, can be found on his Github page.
-He was nominated for the Forensic 4Cast "Blog of the Year" award in 2017 and 2018 and was selected to speak at the SANS DFIR Summit in 2018.
-In 2019, he was nominated for the Forensic 4Cast "Resource of the Year", "Podcast of the Year", and "Social Media Contributor of the Year".
+Phill also has a personal research blog documenting some of his DFIR research on topics across Endpoint, Mobile, IOT, and cloud evidence sources.
+Phill's tools and research, including his repository of Business Email Compromise resources (Awesome-BEC) can be found on his Github page.
+He has also been nominated for Forensic 4Cast every year since 2017, winning the “Resource of the Year” award in 2019.

 While Phill's primary interests revolve around forensics and family, he also likes all things superhero, from comic books to TV and movies, and stays active at the gym and on the soccer field.
-When he's not reading about superheroes or being a DFIR superhero in real life, he enjoys singing to his baby daughter and is constant searching for more time to hone his guitar-playing skills.
+When he's not reading about superheroes or being a DFIR superhero in real life, he enjoys spending time with his wife and children and is constantly searching for more time to hone his guitar-playing skills.